-Our baseline estimates reveal a government spending relative output multiplier of 2.2, which implies a $\notin 1.2$ increase (decrease) in relative private sector production for every $\notin 1$ increase (decrease) in relative government production.
-Moreover, we find an employment multiplier of 1.4, which shows that changes in regional government spending have sizeable effects on local labor markets.
-In particular, our estimates imply that a $\notin 1$ million increase in government spending creates 33 new jobs four years after the shock materialized or, in other words, a cost per job created of about $\notin 30,000$.
+Our baseline estimates reveal that changes in regional government spending have a significant impact on the Eurozone economy.
+We find a government spending relative output multiplier of 2.2 and an employment multiplier of 1.4.
+Our estimates suggest that a \notin 1 million increase in government spending creates 33 new jobs four years after the shock materialized, at a cost per job created of about \notin 30,000.